okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-basic-sign-in/main/java/integrationsteps.md

 ### Exchange interaction code for tokens

-Handle the callback from Identity Engine to the sign-in redirect URI.
+Handle the callback from the Identity Engine to the sign-in redirect URI.

 The Okta Java SDK uses the [Spring Boot framework](https://spring.io/guides/gs/spring-boot/) to handle the OAuth 2.0 authentication flow.
 However, the Spring security framework doesn't understand the interaction code flow.
 Therefore: